Frequency compensation: Use in operational amplifiers

 Because operational amplifiers are so ubiquitous and are designed to be used with feedback, the following discussion will be limited to frequency compensation of these devices.

 It should be expected that the outputs of even the simplest operational amplifiers will have at least two poles.
-A consequence of this is that at some critical frequency, the phase of the amplifier's output = −180° compared to the phase of its input signal.
+A consequence of this is that at some critical frequency, the phase of the amplifier's output is −180° compared to the phase of its input signal.
 The amplifier will oscillate if it has a gain of one or more at this critical frequency.
 This is because (a) the feedback is implemented through the use of an inverting input that adds an additional −180° to the output phase making the total phase shift −360° and (b) the gain is sufficient to induce oscillation.